mrzResearchArena/BLAST/README.md

     C += 1
 #end-for
 ```
-You can also use Colab for the splitting FASTA sequences. [[Here is the procedure.](https://github.com/mrzResearchArena/BLAST/blob/master/Split-FASTA-using-BioPython-Colab.ipynb)]
+**Note:** You can also use Colab for the splitting FASTA sequences. [[Here is the procedure.](https://github.com/mrzResearchArena/BLAST/blob/master/Split-FASTA-using-BioPython-Colab.ipynb)]

 &nbsp;
 &nbsp;